-Dr. Michele L. Malvesti is a managing director at K2 Integrity, resident in the firm’s Washington, DC office.
+Dr. Michele L. Malvesti is a senior managing director at K2 Integrity, resident in the firm’s Washington, DC office.
 She also serves as a visiting professor with the University of Texas at Austin and as a senior national security fellow with the university’s Clements and Strauss Centers.

 A national security executive with more than 25 years of experience across the U.S. government, academia, the private sector, and various boards of directors and advisors, Michele manages programs that assist jurisdictions, global financial institutions, and sectoral clients in combating and protecting against illicit finance threats.
 She also develops and leads strategic initiatives on training, testing, and certification for clients, as well as provides thought leadership on decision making, organizational culture, and strategic risk.